Ruth Hathaway Jewson Award (SNP)

 - submit proposal and supporting materials.
 Please use 12pt font and 1 inch margins;

-- submit an abbreviated vitae listing publications and other relevant experiences (3 pages maximum) and a statement from his or her advisor confirming: 1) the student has successfully defended the proposal and 2) the student is on track to complete the dissertation the academic year in which the award is given.
+- submit an abbreviated vitae listing publications and other relevant experiences (3 pages maximum) and a statement from his or her advisor confirming the student has successfully defended the proposal.

 May 1: Application deadline.
-Email materials to Bethany Cox.
+Email materials to Maddie Hansen.